Witiko/doctoral-thesis/main.md

 In 2008, @sakai2008information developed a technique that converts measures for complete judgements (P, R, P@$k$, MAP, and NDCG) to measures for incomplete judgements (P', R', P'@$k$, MAP', and NDCG') by removing all documents without a relevance judgement from the retrieval results.
-This ensures that no

 ### Speed